-Once you’ve installed WordPress, purchased a theme and spent some time getting things set up just the way you like, it’s time to start thinking about marketing.
+Once you’ve installed WordPress, purchased a theme, and spent some time getting things set up just the way you like, it’s time to start thinking about marketing.
 We both know that generating income from your website will require traffic.
 The question is: What is the easiest way to attract visitors to your website?

-While there is no tried and true perfect answer, inbound marketing is a great place to start.
-The ideal inbound marketing tactics will be different for every website.
 If you understand the different options that are available, you can start putting together some specific ideas — experimenting until you figure out what works best for your business.

 Outbound Marketing versus Inbound Marketing